 - Offering a calming effect in the body

-Perhaps most noteworthy, kudzu root appears to contain isoflavones (compounds also found in soy products that act like estrogen).
-Because of this, kudzu root may help alleviate some symptoms of menopause, including hot flashes.
+- The isoflavones (compounds also found in soy products that act like estrogen) may also help alleviate some symptoms of menopause, including hot flashes

 Kudzu root boasts some unique properties and could help with a slew of health conditions mentioned above.
 But when it comes to supporting gut health, kudzu is no slouch.
-Sure, the isoflavones and other properties are super-impressive, but the fact that the actual kudzu root is a prebiotic (indigestible) fiber makes it an ingredient that can help support a healthy gut microbiome.
+Sure, the isoflavones and other nutritional properties are super-impressive!
+But what we love most at OLIPOP is the fact that kudzu root contains prebiotic (indigestible) fiber.

-Kudzu root is an ingredient that has been used for centuries as a natural remedy for many ailments, including alcoholism and diabetes.
-And since it naturally contains indigestible fibers that prebiotic bacteria uses as fuel, including it in a diet can also support gut health too.
-Finding ways to include kudzu root in your diet via supplements, teas, or by sipping on a can of OLIPOP, can help support your overall health in an incredibly profound way.
+Kudzu root is an ingredient used for centuries as a natural remedy for many ailments, including alcoholism and diabetes.
+It naturally contains indigestible fibers that prebiotic bacteria use as fuel.
+This means that including it in your diet can help support your gut health.
+Finding ways to include kudzu root in your diet via supplements, teas, or by sipping on a can of OLIPOP, can help support your health in an incredibly profound way.

 - Wong, K. H., Li, G. Q., Li, K. M., Razmovski-Naumovski, V., & Chan, K. (2011).
 Kudzu root: Traditional uses and potential medicinal benefits in diabetes and cardiovascular diseases - PubMed.
 Journal of Ethnopharmacology, 134(3). https://doi.org/10.1016/j.jep.2011.02.001